-Depending on whom you listen to, the impact of cloud falls somewhere on a spectrum of "very little -- I wouldn't touch it with a pole," to "complete game-changer -- this
+Depending on whom you listen to, the impact of cloud falls somewhere on a spectrum of "very little -- I wouldn't touch it with a pole," to "complete game-changer -- this signals the end of the IT department."
+Just where along this spectrum is reality?

 Unfortunately, it's not that easy to provide a definitive answer, since the correct place for your organization along this spectrum is dependent on so many variables, such as your own organization's risk profile, the volume of in-house applications and the age of an existing data center facility and its contents.